Chunseong: Satire and humor

+Chonseong used satire and humorous stories to impart his teachings, including the following.

-My hometown is my mother's vagina
+"My hometown is my mother's vagina"

-Right after the Korean War, it was illegal to cut down trees.
-Even though it was freezing cold weather, no one could gather firewood to heat themselves.
-So Chunseong decided to cut down some wood for firewood as well as to make repairs to the dilapidated temple.
-He got caught and was arrested by the Japanese police for violating forestry laws.
-During his interrogation at the Uijeongbu Police Station, a detective asked Chunseong, "what is your address?" to which he replied, "my mother's vagina."
-The detective thought Chunseong was strange so he rephrased his question.
-"Where is your hometown?"
-Again, Chunseong replied saying, "my mother's vagina."
-Despite numerous attempts of asking these questions, Chunseong only responded with, "my mother's vagina."
+Right after the Korean War it was illegal to cut down trees, and even though it was freezing cold no one could gather firewood to heat themselves.
+Chunseong decided to cut down some wood for firewood as well as to make repairs to the dilapidated temple, but was caught and arrested by the Japanese police for violating forestry laws.
+During his interrogation at the Uijeongbu Police Station a detective asked Chunseong, "What is your address?" to which he replied, "My mother's vagina."
+The detective thought Chunseong was strange so he rephrased his question to, "Where is your hometown?"
+Again, Chunseong replied, "My mother's vagina".

-This infuriated the detective so he told Chunseong to stop messing around and give a proper answer.
-So he asked, "Where is your legal domicile?"
-This time Chunseong responded with, "my father's penis."
-At this point, the police realized that they weren't able to get through to him so they sent him away, assuming he wasn't mentally sound.
+Despite numerous versions of the questions Chunseong still only responded with, "My mother's vagina".
+This infuriated the detective so he told Chunseong to stop messing around and give a proper answer, now asking, "Where is your legal domicile?"
+This time Chunseong responded with, "My father's penis."
+At this point the police realized that they weren't able to get through to him and sent him away, assuming he wasn't mentally sound.

-Jesus' resurrection
+"Jesus' resurrection"

-One day, after visiting a temple, he was on his way back to Uijeongbu on a bus.
-On the ride, there was a Christian fanatic who was shouting into a loudspeaker, "Believe in Jesus Christ who died and resurrected!
+One day after visiting a temple, Chonseong was on his way back to Uijeongbu on a bus.
+Another passenger on the bus was a Christian fanatic who was shouting into a loudspeaker, "Believe in Jesus Christ who died and was resurrected!
 If you believe in Him, you will go to heaven!"
-This Christian saw that Chunseong was dressed in a monk's robe, and decided to stand in front of him and yell these words.
+This Christian saw that Chunseong was dressed in a monk's robe and decided to stand in front of him and yell these words.
 Chunseong decided to yell back, "What did you say?
 He died and rose again?
 The only thing that dies and rises again is my penis every morning!"

-The Christian felt awkward and got off on the next station to get away from the situation.
+The Christian felt awkward and got off at the next station.

-The commander of monks
+"The commander of monks"

-Chunseong enjoyed his fair share of alcoholic drinks and often drank beer and makgeolli (which he referred to as gokcha, or grain drinks).

-One night, he had too much to drink and got caught violating curfew hours by a police officer.
-The police asked "Who are you?"
-Chunseong said, "I am a Jungdaejang (translated to "company commander")!
-The police officer went closer to him and upon seeing that he wasn't in the military, but was instead dressed in a monk's robe, he said, "Why would you lie saying that you were a company commander?"
+Chunseong enjoyed alcoholic drinks and often drank beer and makgeolli, which he referred to as gokcha, or grain drinks.
+One night he had too much to drink and was caught violating curfew hours by a police officer.
+The police officer asked "Who are you?"
+Chunseong replied, "I am a Jungdaejang (trans: "company commander")!"
+The police officer went closer to him and upon seeing that he was not in the military but rather was dressed in a monk's robe he said, "Why would you lie by saying that you were a company commander?"
 Chunseong replied, "I am the commander (daejang) of monks (jung), so am I not a Jungdaejang?"

-The joke was a play on words because "Jung" means monk and "Daejang" means commander.
-Upon hearing this joke, the police officer let Chunseong get on his way because he thought he was a strange man.
+Upon hearing this joke the police officer thought Chunseong was a strange man but let him go on his way.